anuraag-k/PerformanceTestAction/README.md

 ### `exportLog`

-**Optional** You can use this parameter to specify the file directory path to store the exported HTTP test log.
+**Optional** You can use this option to specify the file directory path to store the exported HTTP test log.
 You can provide multiple parameter entries when running multiple tests.
 You must use a colon to separate the parameter entries.
 For example: c:/logexport.txt:c:/secondlogexport.txt

 ### `exportStatReportList`